-Over the years, MEMO-Que has adapted to the needs of its members, clients and partners, who may at any time contact our office to receive services or participate in our activities.
-Calling the MEMO-Que office is also an excellent way to learn about the different government programs, community resources, and activities for the disabled.
-If we can not respond directly to requests from the person who calls us, we will find the appropriate information in order to direct them to the proper place.
-The information and referral services are open from 830 to 1630, Monday to Friday, 50 weeks a year.
-People from outside Montreal can reach us at our toll-free number, 1-800-341-7272.
+Over the years, MEMO-Qc has adapted to the needs of its members, clients and partners, who may contact our office at any time to receive services or participate in our activities.
+Calling the MEMO-Qc office is also an excellent way to learn about the different government programs, community resources, and activities for people living with a disability.
+If we can not respond directly to requests, we will find the appropriate information and direct them to the proper source.
+The information and referral services are open from 8:30 to 4:30, Monday to Friday, 50 weeks a year.
+People living outside the Montreal region can reach us using our toll-free number: 1-800-341-7272.
 It is also possible to reach us by email at firstname.lastname@example.org.
-Our website also contains a large amount of useful information for people with spinal cord injuries and their relatives in the “Interests” section.
+Our website contains a large amount of useful information for people with spinal cord injuries and their relatives in the “Interests” section.

-Here are some topics for which we receive the bulk of our inquiries:
+Here are the topics for which we receive most of our inquiries:

 o Issues relating to special needs housing

 o Issues relating to the vehicle adaptation program or PAD (the Residential Adaptation Program)

 o Issues relating to technical aids (wheelchairs, scooters, etc.)

 Beyond rehabilitation and social integration, MEMO-Qc remains a preferred resource by clients with SCI, even many years after their injury.